 As a free gift for subscribing, you’ll receive flora and fauna coloring pages whenever a new set is released!
 (If that’s not your thing, maybe your children or grandchildren will appreciate these freebies!)

-What’s Coming up Next on Rachel’s Wild Plants Blog (updated for Spring 2021)
+What’s Coming up Next on Rachel’s Wild Plants Blog (updated for Late Summer/Fall 2021)

-Our edible and medicinal plants blog will be featuring a new edible and medicinal plant every Friday – white water lily coming up April 2nd!
+Our edible and medicinal plants blog will be featuring a new edible and medicinal plant every Friday – our 100th will be posted on October 15th!